AdeebNqo/volkano/readme.md

 Might need to identify type of file http://stackoverflow.com/questions/13044562/python-mechanism-to-identify-compressed-file-type-and-uncompress

+To download a file which is listed in the FileListing, one can use $ADCGET.
+However, do not use the filename.
+Rather use `TTH/<file tth here>`
 #Updates

 09 Tshazimpuzi 2014: Abandoned python, cannot recieve files using python.
 Moving to use java